TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 	The Amazon Resource Name (ARN) of the IAM role to be assumed.
 This IAM role's credentials are used to launch the cluster.
 If you are using the switch role functionality, this property is mandatory.

 *	**assume-role-timeout**:
-	Timeout in seconds for the temporary credentials of the assumed IAM role, min is 900 seconds and max is 3600 seconds.
+	Timeout in seconds for the temporary credentials of the assumed IAM role, min is 900 seconds, and max is 3600 seconds.

 *	**assume-role-session-name**:
-	Name of this session in which this IAM role is assumed by the user.
+	Name of this session in which IAM role is assumed by the user.

 **Example**